monilshah23/FinTech-/Assignment_1/README.md

 https://www.wealthprofessional.ca/news/industry-news/canadian-fintech-sees-half-year-investment-surge-to-almost-5bn/358821

-In regards to *Robo-advisory* key market trends that helped to drive the growth in this industry are rapid digitalization in the financial services sector, investors preference to robo-advisor from the traditional brick & mortar and the major role for the massive growth in the industry is because of the low-cost services that the current platforms provides.
+In regards to *Robo-advisory*, key market trends that helped to drive the growth in this industry are rapid digitalization in the financial services sector, investors preference to robo-advisor from the traditional brick & mortar and the major role for the massive growth in the industry is because of the low-cost services that the current platforms provides.

 There are many key players in the roba-advisory sector so far but the top Canadian robo-advisor are